-Planting at a density of 2 plants/m (100 x 50 cm) in lines 1 m apart with 50 cm between plants to promote growth and limit the occurrence of fungal disease has proved best in Senegal under favourable conditions (fertile soil, no water stress, vigorous genotype and not too short day length) [2].
+Planting at a density of 2 plants/m2 (100 x 50 cm) in rows 1 m apart with 50 cm between plants to promote growth and limit the occurrence of fungal disease has proved best in Senegal under favourable conditions (fertile soil, no water stress, vigorous genotype and not too short day length) [2].

-In less favorable conditions, density can be increased to 4 plants/ $m^2$ (50 x 50 cm).
+In less favorable conditions, density can be increased to 4 plants/ m^2 (50 x 50 cm).